bitburner-official/bitburner-src/markdown/bitburner.darknet.authenticate.md

 </td><td>

-_(Optional)_ optional.
+_(Optional)_ Optional.
 The number of additional milliseconds to add to the run time of the authentication request.
 Default is 0.

 </td></tr>